dragosremetea/PrimeFit/README.md

 # PrimeFit tool - it fits your gym
 ## General Description:
-This website is designed as a tool for gym organization, administration, and registration.
+This website is an administrative tool for gym organization, administration, and registration.
+Initial specs can be found **[here](#https://github.com/dragosremetea/PrimeFit/blob/main/PrimeFit%20tool%20specs.docx)**